okcoders/2021-js-1/week-01/day-01/README.md

 ## Notes for what to cover

+- half of it by wednesday, other half on saturday
+- class will be ~ half me going through content and clarifications/questions other half application to real world

 - why do we need javascript (pitchfork example)
     - make pages dynamic
 - javascript and the rest of the programming languages